eviltester/TestingApp/java/testingapps/thepulper/src/main/resources/web/apps/pulp/v001/content/help.md

 It can be outrageously expensive to collect original pulp magazines and they have a tendency to fall apart when you try to read them.

-Fortunately Archive.org whave quite a lot of [scanned pulps](https://archive.org/details/pulpmagazinearchive).
+Fortunately Archive.org have quite a lot of [scanned pulps](https://archive.org/search.php?query=subject%3A%22pulp%22&and[]=mediatype%3A%22collection%22&and[]=mediatype%3A%22texts%22).

 Sadly, the pulp archive above does not seem to have any issues of The Spider, or Doc Savage but there are companies still [reprinting these today](http://www.thepulp.net/the-hunt/reprints-replicas/).